-New neighborhood envisioned to join three New Haven communities
+New neighborhood rejoins three New Haven communities

 The Route 34 corridor is a long, narrow stretch of land which separates the West River, Dwight and Hill neighborhoods in New Haven.
 It has been the site of recent development after being vacant since the 1950s, when it was proposed to be a highway.